 You should choose a COTS solution IF:

-* It does not have too many features than you will use, but for which you must still pay.
+C) It does not have more features than you will use, but for which you must still pay.

 You should choose a Custom Developed solution IF: